Xbox 360 technical specifications

-Central processing unit
+Central processing unit (CPU)

 Xbox 360 took a different approach to hardware compared to its predecessor.
-The XCPU, named Waternoose (later Loki) is a custom triple-core 64-bit PowerPC-based design by IBM.
+The XCPU, named Waternoose (later Loki), is a custom triple-core 64-bit PowerPC-based design by IBM.
 The CPU emphasized high floating point performance through multiple FPU and SIMD vector processors in each core.

 The SIMD vector processor (VMX128) was modified for the Xbox to include a dot-product instruction.
 The dot-product instruction took far less latency than discrete instructions.
 The VMX128 was also modified by the addition of Direct3D (D3D) compressed data format.
 This led to an approximate 50 percent savings in required band-width and memory footprint making the CPU having a theoretical peak performance of 115.2 GFLOPS, being capable of 9.6 billion dot products per second.
 Each core of the CPU was capable of simultaneous multithreading and was clocked at 3.2 GHz.
 However, to reduce CPU die size, complexity, cost, and power demands, the processor used in-order execution in contrast to the Intel Coppermine 128-based Pentium III used in the original Xbox, which used more complex out-of-order execution.
 The original chip used a 90 nm process, although a newer 65 nm process SOI revision was implemented on later models, which was in-turn superseded by a 45 nm, then 32 nm combined CPU and GPU chip.
 A 21.6 GB/s front side bus, aggregated 10.8 GB/s upstream and downstream, connected Xenon with the graphics processor/northbridge.
 Xenon was equipped with an 8th way set associative 1 MB Level 2 cache on-die running at half CPU clock speed.
 This cache was shared amongst the three CPU cores.
 Each core had separate L1 caches, each containing a two-way set associative 32-Kbyte L1 instruction cache and a four-way set associative 32-Kbyte L1 data cache.
 The write-through data cache did not allocate cache lines on writes.
 The CPU also contained ROM storing Microsoft private encrypted keys, used to decrypt game data.
 The heat sink implemented to cool the Xenon CPU was composed of aluminum fins with a copper base, and a heat pipe.
 Newer revisions, which had a smaller core, do not feature the heat pipe or copper base.
 The heat sink was cooled by two 70 mm fans at the rear of the console on original-style consoles, while a single fan mounted on the side of the consoles was used in Xbox 360 S consoles.
 There were several types of fans used in Xbox 360s, which were produced by Nidec, Sunon, and Delta Electronics.